ro-juja/probable-umbrella/README.md

 - Salvador García
 - Rodrigo Juárez

-All of us a currently pursuing a Master's degree on Data Science.
+All of us are currently pursuing a Master's degree on Data Science at ITAM.  🎓